zeinabfarag-zz/Amazon/README.md

 ![alt text](https://github.com/zeinabfarag/amazon/blob/master/Screenshots/add%20product.png)

 This App requires an npm install.
+It uses inquirer.js to prompt the user in the command terminal.